 Entrepreneur Derek Herrera, for example, has made it his mission to help other disabled vets start their own businesses.

-A Marine special operations officer, Herrera was struck by a sniper’s bullet in 2012 while conducting combat operations in Afghanistan’s Helmund province.
+A Marine special operations officer, Herrera was struck by a sniper’s bullet in 2012 while conducting combat operations in Afghanistan’s Helmand province.
 The injury left him paralyzed from the waist down.

 His product — now in clinical trials — could provide an alternative to the external catheters that people use to drain their bladders.
 Hererra has developed an extended use, internal catheter that operates with the touch of a button.